 Once you’ve made a master list of meals for your once a month grocery shopping trip, you need to know how to inventory your pantry and freezer.
 It’s important to know what you have on hand so you know what meals you can easily pull together.
 Doing all of this work before hand can really help you to learn how to live simply by simplifying your grocery shopping.

 I do this the old fashioned way with pencil and paper.
 Go through your cabinets and make a list of everything you have.
-Do the same for your freezer.
-Don’t forget to write down approximately how much you have left of most items.
+Don’t forget to write down how much you have left of most items.
 Only two chicken breasts left?
 Make a note because you’ll need more.

 While you are taking inventory, begin your shopping list.
 Take note of items you are running low on and add them to your shopping list.
 Only two chicken breasts left?
+Add it to your grocery list.
 I usually need to completely restock meat every month.

 - Baking Supplies

 - Dairy Items

 - Pet food